 However, what these kinds of campaigns, and well-meaning experts don’t seem to understand, is that tired and loving parents fall asleep cuddling their babies every day.
 This happens even if you don’t mean for it to.
 Breastfeeding hormones are soothing and relaxing to the mother as well as the baby.
 You are snuggled in and warm with your baby, and you both drift off to sleep while your baby is breastfeeding, both of you settled into the safety and comfort you find in each other.
 This is totally normal and natural.

-There are studies that have shown that sharing a sleeping space with your infant can have many benefits for your baby.
+There are studies that have shown that sharing a sleeping space with your infant can have many health benefits for your baby.
 If you are going to share a bed with your baby, you need to be informed about how to do this safely.
 You do have to make modifications to your sleeping space, but you can safely share a bed with your infant if that is your choice.
 Or you could choose to co-sleep, which is defined as having your baby in the same room as you throughout the night.
-This could be in a sidecar bassinet or a crib or other safe sleeping space.
+This could be in a sidecar bassinet, such as the arms reach co sleeper, or a crib or other safe sleeping space.

-Just as there are safe sleeping guidelines for children and adults, there are safe sleeping guidelines for the different options for infants.
+Just as there are safe sleeping guidelines for children and adults, there are safe sleeping guidelines for infants.
 Keeping your baby safe throughout the night, no matter where they sleep, helps everyone in the family to be well rested.

-Safe co-sleeping means that you create a safe sleeping space for your infant that is in the same room you sleep in.
-This could be a crib or bassinet that is right next to your bed, or a across the room.
+Safe co sleeping means that you create a safe sleeping space for your infant that is in the same room you sleep in.
+This could be a crib or bassinet that is right next to your bed, or across the room.
 Either way, you are sharing the same sleeping space, but without being in the same bed.
-Co-sleeping still provides many of the same benefits as bed sharing and allows you to respond to your baby throughout the night.
+Co sleeping still provides many of the same benefits as bed sharing and allows you to respond to your baby throughout the night.
 Feeding is simplified by the closer proximity and you may be able to sleep more soundly knowing that your baby is close.
-Co-sleeping is a wonderful option for parents who don’t feel comfortable having their baby in bed with them, but still want them close throughout the night.
+Co sleeping is a wonderful option for parents who don’t feel comfortable having their baby in bed with them, but still want them close throughout the night.

 Bed sharing means that your baby sleeps in the same bed as you.
 Although there has been a big push against bed sharing in the United States, infants and their parents have been sharing sleeping spaces for thousands of years.
 In many cultures, this is still the norm.
 There is evidence to support the idea that safe bed sharing offers many protective benefits to the infant, such as lower incidences of SIDS, better breastfeeding outcomes, thermoregulatory benefits, and more secure attachments.
 Your baby wants to be close to you.
 And it is completely normal for you to want your baby close.
 You can create a safe sleeping environment where you are all getting your needs met in a supportive and nurturing space.